ARE YOU ALREADY CLOSING LOOPS? IGNITING YOUR JOURNEY TO CIRCULAR ECONOMY PATHWAY!

-Cities are mostly perceived as places where wealthy opportunities exist for everyone, this is one of the reasons why cities attract and concentrate large amount of inhabitants.
-This perception is to some extent true, and the reality of many people, but at the same time, cities represent an extremely resources demanding unit that causes direct or indirect environmental impacts which will ultimately affect people’s wellbeing.
-Cities consume 75% of natural resources, generate 50% of global wastes and emit 60-80% of Greenhouse Gases (GHGs) (UNEP, 2018).
+Cities are mostly perceived as places where wealth opportunities and benefits exist for everyone — the notion of agglomeration benefits is a major reason why cities attract and concentrate a large number of inhabitants.
+This perception is true, and the reality of many people, but at the same time, cities represent an extremely demanding resource unit that causes direct or indirect environmental impacts which will affect people’s wellbeing.
+It is widely known that urban agglomerations also entail significant negative externalities.

-In this context, Circular Economy (CE) principles are relevant because they promote the conservation of natural resources by closing resources loops as a preventive way of wastes generation.
-Even further, CE is claimed as a compatible model for economic growth that is mainly focuses on reused, remanufactured and recycled raw resources rather than in the use of virgin resources.
-Therefore we put forward in this course the CE promising approach in connection with Climate change and Sustainability goals.
-Such an approach is in need of transitional requirements that we name in our program “enablers of CE”.
+In this context, Circular Economy (CE) principles are relevant because they promote the conservation of natural resources by closing resources loops to prevent waste generation.
+Furthermore, CE is claimed as a model to decouple economic wealth from ecosystem depletion.
+CE is focused on reused, remanufactured, and recycled feedstock rather than in the use of virgin resources.
+Therefore, we put forward in this course the CE promising approach in connection with Climate change and Sustainability goals.
+Such an approach needs transitional requirements that we term “enablers of CE” in our program.

-This course was developed to support the transitional planning towards Circular Cities (CC) and sustainability by means of the CC framework, which purpose is to step-wise guide the envisioning of strategic plans towards circularity practices that intrinsically enrich cities’ qualities and their intertwined ecosystems.
-To address these challenges and build an effective CE strategy, constant evaluation and refinement is required by relevant stakeholders from the industry, government and civil society.
+This course was developed to support the transitional planning towards Circular Cities (CC) and sustainability by means of the CC framework.
+The purpose of which is to guide (in a stepwise manner) the envisioning of strategic plans towards circularity practices that intrinsically enrich cities qualities and their intertwined ecosystems.
+To address these challenges and build an effective CE strategy, constant evaluation and refinement is required by relevant stakeholders from industry, government, and civil society.
 In fact, participatory methods will be part of our course to show how through working on some cases, collaboration and synchronized participation might be facilitated.

-Participants of this course can expect to learn how cities can be (re)designed to become more environmentally respectful and more socially inclusive by analyzing some CC existing successful cases.
+Participants of this course can expect to learn how cities can be (re)designed to become more environmentally respectful and more socially inclusive by analyzing some existing successful cases of CC.
 Some of the leading references in this regard are the Ellen McArthur Foundation, Metabolic, Circle Economy, UNEP, OECD (Organization for Economic Cooperation and Development), that have reported on the following cities: Copenhagen, London, Rotterdam, Amsterdam, etcetera.

-- Participants will learn about the key features of Circular Economy (CE) and become aware of the CE opportunities to enhance the quality of people’s life and the environment
+- Participants will learn about the key features of CE and become aware of the Circular Economy opportunities to enhance the quality of people’s life and the environment in urban settings.

-- Participants will learn what is needed to enable transitions from linear to CE at city level and some of Circular Cities successful examples.
+- Participants will learn what is needed to enable transitions from linear to circular economy at city level and some successful examples.

-- Participants will learn CE tools and how to design transitional pathways towards CE in cities, implying the development of strategic plans will be part of the design.
+- Participants will learn CE tools and how to design transitional pathways towards circular economy in cities, the development of strategic plans will be part of the design.

-- Participants will experience some of the evaluative methods to identify specific material flows that offer circularity opportunities in a region.
+- Participants will learn about some of the evaluative methods to identify specific material flows that offer circularity opportunities in a region.

 - Participants will have hands on experience on participatory methods to create the vision of a city (region) to achieve some circularity targets.